TatWof/Fullerton/223C/assignment2/README.md

 This is a README markdown text file for the End User with instructions for how to compile and run.

 # Program Information
-Name:
+Name: Assignment 2 Tokenizer

-Purpose:
+Purpose: File IO and string processing

-Due Date:
+Due Date: 09/22/2024

 ## Compatibility
-- Windows: na
+- Windows: working
 - Linux (Ubuntu): na

 # Compiling Instructions